CQ.AI Agents

 What is the FDA Adverse Event Reporting System?

-FDA Adverse Event Reporting System (FAERS) is a useful tool for FDA to monitor various activities.
+The FDA Adverse Event Reporting System is a useful tool for the FDA to monitor various activities.
 FDA Adverse event reporting requirements include:

 • Looking out for new safety concerns that might be related to a marketed product

-• Evaluating a manufacturer’s compliance to reporting regulations
+• Evaluating a manufacturer’s compliance with reporting regulations

 • Responding to outside requests for information